ryanweal/nuxt-raspberry-pi-e-ink-display/README.md

 ### Networking

 - Would be really cool to use cellular modem!
   - 2G is the only good power option, maybe 3G
   - HSPA+ and LTE cards cost lots and need extrnal power
+  - The answer is NO, for now.
 - Let's use Wifi
 - Someday we could try Bluetooth